[Lee Joo-hee] Making a life in workaholic Korea

 He knows his father strived to succeed in his career to become irreplaceable at work.
 But as he watched his retired father struggling to form, belatedly, relationships with him and his brother, he promised himself to not repeat the same mistake.
 He knew he was already irreplaceable, for his family.

-As he rushed his daughter into a day care on his way to work, he just hoped that in her time, things would be better, and she would be able to make a life for herself doing what she loved.
+As he rushed his daughter into daycare on his way to work, he just hoped that in her time, things would be better, and she would be able to make a life for herself doing what she loved.

 ---